project-imprimis/libprimis/doc/engine.md

 Libprimis' implementation of screenspace antialiasing techniques, it should be noted, are mutually exclusive: only one can take effect at a time.
-Generally, however, there are limited benefits to stacking AA techniques (beyond MSAA), and so providing multiple screenspace AA techniques is not worth the effort
+Generally, however, there are limited benefits to stacking AA techniques (beyond MSAA), and so providing multiple screenspace AA techniques is not worth the effort.

 ### 5.5.1 Supersample Antialiasing (SSAA)
 ---